bestcolour/Linear-Effect-Manager-2/README.md

-### Important rules to adhere to when adding to EffectsData.cs
+### Important rules to adhere to when adding to EffectsData
 <br/>
 Dictionary key: The path of the effect executor to be shown in the SearchBox.
 There are two parts to the key: FullExecutorName and ExecutorName.
 	- The FullExecutorName is the entire string path with all the slashes.
 The anything inbetween the start of the string path to the start of the ExecutorName can be changed freely